 Wisconsin veteran status does not require that one is in inactive duty status.
 If you meet all of the eligibility requirements, the WI G.I.
 Bill can apply for those still on active duty.
 It is possible to be currently in the military (Active Duty, Guard, or Reserves) and be considered a Wisconsin state veteran at the same time.

-In contrast, the term “resident” as it is used in Wis.
-Stats. §36.27(3n) relating to fee remissions for certain family members of eligible veterans has a different meaning.
-In that section, “resident” refers to residency for tuition purposes under Wis.
+The term “resident” as it is used in Wis.
+Stats. §36.27(3n) relating to fee remissions for certain family members of eligible veterans” refers to residency for tuition purposes under Wis.
 Stats. §36.27(2).
 In other words, the family member (eligible child or spouse) must be determined to be a “resident for tuition purposes” to satisfy one of the criteria for eligibility for G.I.
 Bill benefits.

 If you are denied eligibility by WDVA, you will receive notice of the denial directly from WDVA.
 You may appeal this denial to WDVA according to WDVA’s own appeal protocol as described in the notice of denial.

 If you are denied a tuition remission after having been determined eligible by WDVA, you will be informed by the educational institution.
 Typically, the School Veterans Certifying Official will contact you in writing to inform you of the denial and the basis for the denial.
 If you wish to appeal the institutional decision, contact the School Veterans Certifying Official at your institution to request information about the institution’s appeal protocol.

 No, spouses, unremarried surviving spouses, and the veterans themselves are not required to be enrolled full-time.
 However, children and spouses must be Wisconsin residents for tuition purposes and meet other eligibility requirements.